Introduction – Difference between Galleys and Frigates

 Bireme and Trireme (origins from circa 7th century BC)

 Herodotus mentioned penteconter, a type of ship that had a single set of oars (possibly numbering 25) on each side.
-This ship, with its function bridging the gap between exploring and raiding, was probably one of the first types to be used by the Greek maritime city-states and colonies for communication and coastal control.
+This ship, with its function of bridging the gap between exploring and raiding, was probably one of the first types to be used by the Greek maritime city-states and colonies for communication and coastal control.

 However, arguably the first known ship dedicated to naval warfare possibly pertains to the bireme.
-Boasting a much bigger design than the penteconter, a typical bireme of 80 ft length (remus meaning ‘oar’ in Latin) had two decks of oars on each side, complemented by a single mast with a broad, rectangular sail.
+Boasting a much bigger design than the penteconter, a typical bireme of 80 ft in length (remus meaning ‘oar’ in Latin) had two decks of oars on each side, complemented by a single mast with a broad, rectangular sail.
 More importantly, befitting its status as a warship (or war galley), the bireme was also fitted with the embolon, the battering ram or beak that could smash into enemy vessels.

 Now according to one hypothesis, the Greek bireme was possibly inspired by the fast-moving galleys used by the Phoenicians.
-However, within a matter of centuries, the bireme evolved into the trireme (with three decks of rows) with larger dimensions, sturdier design, double masts (one large and one small), and more number of crew members (possibly reaching 200, with 170 of them being rowers).
+However, within a matter of centuries, the bireme evolved into the trireme (with three decks of rows) with larger dimensions, sturdier design, double masts (one large and one small), and more crew members (possibly reaching 200, with 170 of them being rowers).

 Furthermore, the command structure involving such trireme warships, especially in the ancient Athenian navy, was quite streamlined with a dedicated captain, known as the trierarch (triērarchos) who commanded his group of experienced sailors and oarsmen.